kubernetes-hy/kubernetes-hy.github.io/data/part-4/3-GitOps.md

   - Everything is declared in the GitHub repository.
 When a new person joins the team they can check the repository; no need to pass ancient knowledge or hidden techniques as there are none.

 * Better traceability
-  - All changes to the cluster are version controlled.
+  - All changes to the cluster are version-controlled.
 You will know exactly what was the state of the cluster and how it was changed and by whom.

 * Risk reduction
   - If something breaks simply revert the cluster to a working commit. `git revert` and the whole cluster is in a previous state.